Musical Director – Composer – Arranger - Conductor - Saxophonist

-Vice President, Disney Shanghai Resort
+Senior Vice President, Disney Live Entertainment

 Former President of ISTA (2005-2012)

-As Director, Entertainment & Costuming, David is responsible for all aspects of development, production and operations for Hong Kong Disneyland’s world-class performances and shows, as well as its costuming.
-Under David’s leadership, the Entertainment & Costuming Division plays an instrumental role in the creative development and execution of Disney's Special Events program.
 David has extensive theatre experience having worked with a number of the world’s leading commercial theatre companies.
 He has in-depth experience with the UK theatre industry and a very strong specialization in the newly emerging Chinese musical theatre industry.

 David joined Cameron Mackintosh Ltd. as General Manager, China, responsible for the company’s China strategy including production, theatres, casting, technical training, marketing and legal issues.

 Most recently, David was the founder and Executive Producer of his own company which was established in 2009.
 For his last project with the company “Mamma Mia!
 China”, David was responsible for producing the Chinese language version of “Mamma Mia!” on behalf of the original producers.
-The production opened to public and critical acclaim in June 2011 and it has now toured to 20 cities across China.
+The production opened to public and critical acclaim in June 2011 and toured to 20 cities across China.